http://architecture.njit.edu

 ARCH 701B.
 Master's Thesis.
 3.5 credits, 3.5 contact hours.

-Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Contact of Research) course.
+Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Conduct of Research) course.

 ARCH 701C.
 Masters Thesis.
 6 credits, 0 contact hours.

-Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Contact of Research) course.
+Master’s students registering for the first time in Master’s Thesis must take simultaneously the INTD 799 (Responsible Conduct of Research) course.

 ARCH 770.
 Development of the American City.
 3 credits, 3 contact hours.